Lawctopus reaches to nearly 2,50,000 unique readers a month.

-At Lawctopus we understand how blogging can change things and want to pass-on the whatever we’ve learnt about craft and hence this course.
+At Lawctopus we understand how blogging can change things and want to pass-on the whatever we’ve learned about craft and hence this course.

 Tanuj Kalia, our CEO, personally teaches for this course.